 Proposals will usually be formally submitted by the CARE Member rather than the CO, except where there is no relevant CARE Member for a donor.
 However, in many cases, proposals will need to be submitted by the CARE Member to the donor headquarters and by the CO to the donor field representative at the same time.
 Country Offices should not submit proposals directly to a donor of a CARE Member country without checking with the CARE Member first.
 Where no relevant member for a donor exists, the CO should submit directly to the donor.

-For contractual issues that should be considered at the proposal submission stage, see also Chapter 10 Donor contract management.
+For contractual issues that should be considered at the proposal submission stage, see also the Chapter on Donor contract management.

 All proposals should be tracked so that their status (in development, submitted, approved, declined) is known and so that the overall pipeline can be monitored.
 Annex 8.15 Proposal Pipeline Matrix, should be maintained by the Proposal Writer and annexed to the sitrep for the information of CARE International Members.